gigawhitlocks/emacs-configs/README.md

 Some of the other screenshots throughout may not look exactly like this.
 That is because they are old screenshots.

+## TODO modernize my configuration

+A lot of the features in this config have been upstreamed since I wrote them.
+The configuration still works as-is, but at some point I plan to go through and remove external packages that have been replaced with upstream replacements.
+A good example of this is `use-package` which is now upstreamed, and I would like to use that instead of the external package.
+However, I don't plan to switch to `elgot` unless `lsp-mode` and `lsp-ui` are deprecated, because I am used to their look & feel, and slightly prefer them to elgot.

+If you are reading my config and looking for inspiration, this is just something to keep in mind.

 # Entrypoint

 First I need to configure Emacs to load this file (`ian.org`) as its first action when it starts up.
 By default, Emacs runs `init.el` at the beginning of execution.
 The following piece of code [tangles](https://orgmode.org/manual/Extracting-source-code.html) to `init.el`, and `init.el` containing the following must be checked in, because this snippet tangles *this* file (`ian.org`), so ****it is this piece of code that starts the whole process of loading all of this configuration****.